Dollar prices edge lower in Baghdad, Erbil - Shafaq News

 Dollar prices edge lower in Baghdad, Erbil

-Shafaq News/ On Thursday, the exchange rates оf the US dollar against the Iraqi dinar dropped slightly in Baghdad and Erbil.
+Shafaq News/ On Tuesday, the exchange rates оf the US Dollar against the Iraqi dinar inched lower in both Baghdad and Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates increased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,250 dinars for every 100 dollars, compared to 148,350 in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates dropped with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 147,800 dinars for every 100 dollars, while they recorded 148,200 dinars in the morning.

+The selling and buying rates at currency exchange stores in Baghdad were set at 148,750 IQD and 146,750 IQD per 100 USD, respectively.